jobrogi/Debug-Function-Library---Docs/README.md

 ---

+## 🗃️ File Logging Location

+Using the `LogDebugToFile()` function?
+Here's where your saved logs end up:

+- **Folder Path:** `[YourProject]/Saved/[FolderName]/[FileName].txt`
+- For example: `Saved/Logs/GameplayDebug.txt`

+You can specify both the folder and file name via Blueprint when calling the function.

+✅ Log messages are timestamped and appended to the file.
+✅ The log folder will auto-create if it doesn’t exist.

+This is useful for saving runtime debug sessions for review after a crash, playtest, or session reset.

 ## 📂 How Debug Categories Work

 You can use `SetDebugCategoryEnabled("MyCategory", false)` to toggle off a category and mute all associated messages or visuals.
 Every log respects its category status before displaying.